syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 {% endtabs %}

-## Customize intellisence popup appearance
+## Customize intellisense popup appearance

 In EditControl, we can customize the size, border, background, font and foreground color of ContextChoice popup window.
 The following topic explains the same: